tariqs26/portfolio/README.md

 <!-- CI = npm run build -->

-Builds the app for production to the `build` folder.\
+Build the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Correctly bundles React in production mode and optimizes the build for the best performance.

-### `npm run serve`
+### `npm run preview`

+Preview the production build locally.